gunjandatta/sprest/README.md

 ```

 ### Asynchronous/Synchronous requests
+#### Synchronous
+The 'executeAndWait' executes the request synchronously.

-#### Execute Method
+#### Asynchronous
-The 'execute' method determines if the request should be executed asynchronously or synchronously.
-The execute method takes the following input parameters:
+The 'execute' executes the request asynchronously.
+This method can be executed the following ways:

-* None - The request will be executed asynchronously.
+* execute(callback)
-* callback - The request will be executed asynchronously.
-The callback method will be executed after all requests have executed.
+** The callback is a function type, which will be executed after the request completes.
+* execute(waitFl)
-* syncFl - The request will be executed synchronously.
+** The request will execute after the previous request completes.

-#### Next Method
-The 'next' method allows you to create multiple requests against the base object.
-The next method takes the following input parameters:
+* execute(callback, waitFl)

-* None - The request will be executed asynchronously.
+** The callback is a function type, which will be executed after the request completes.
-* callback - The request will be executed asynchronously.
-The callback method will be executed after the current request has executed.
+** The request will execute after the previous request completes.
+** Using the waitFl, if the callback returns a promise, the next request will not execute until the callback completes.

-* waitFl - The request will wait for the previous requests to complete, befor executing the current request asynchronously.
+The 'done' method waits for all requests to complete, before executing the callback method.

-To ensure intellisense for the 'next' method, you will need to specify the base object type:
+##### Example
+Get the list items from the 'Dev' list
 ```
 // Get the current web
 (new $REST.Web())